 Flowers growing wild, without culture, are the most suitable for examination, because those that are domesticated in the rich soil of our gardens, are frequently transformed into something very different from what nature made them, by change of nourishment, &c.
 It will be proper to extend your observation to several flowers of the same class, as it sometimes happens that the number of the stamens varies from accidental causes, and if the flowers are disposed in spikes or bunches, the terminating one should be preferred.

+ferred.
 But there is a beautiful regularity in most of Nature's works, that may assist you on this occasion.
 If the calyx of your flower be divided into five segments, and the corolla be formed of five petals, or divided into five parts, although you find six or seven stamens, it is more than probable, that, on further inspection, you will find that it belongs to the fifth class, Pentandria.
-It is time to conclude this digression, and proceed to the eleventh class, Dodecandria (f.
-151), or twelve stamens.
+It is time to conclude this digression, and proceed to the eleventh class, Dodecandria, or twelve stamens.
 Some flowers in this class contain fewer, and others more, than the specified number.
 All plants are included in it, that have any number of stamens, from eleven to nineteen inclusive, provided they are disunited.
-Let us search then, for some more invariable characteristics to distinguish this class, and we shall find that the stamens are always fixed to the base or receptacle.
-In the twelfth class, Icosandria (f.
-152), there should be twenty stamens, or about that number, standing upon the sides of the calyx, and sometimes partly on the blossom; whereas the former and the following classes are marked by their standing on the receptacle.
-Observe. as an additional distinction of this class from the next, that the calyx consists of one concave leaf, and that the petals are likewise fixed by their claws to its side.
+Let us search then, for some more invariable characteristics to distinguish this class, and we shall find that the stamens are all fixed to the base or receptacle.
+In the twelfth class, Icosandria, there should be twento damens, or about that number, standing upon the sides of the cup, and sometimes partly on the blossom; whereas the former and the following classes are marked by their standing on the receptacle.\ Observe, as an additional distinction of this class from the next, that the cup consists of one concave leaf, and that the petals are likewise fixed by their claws to the sides of the cup.

-Many stamens, from twenty to any number, are found in the thirteenth class, Polyandria (f.
-153), fixed on the base or receptacle.
-The flowers of this class have either a calyx consisting of several leaflets, or none at all.
+Many stamens, from twenty to any number,

+fixed on the base or receptacle.
+The flowers of this class have either a calyx, consisting of several folioles, or none at all.

-In the preceding classes, except the fourth and the sixth, no attention is paid to the length of the stamens; but the distinctive marks of the next two classes depend chiefly on that circumstance.
+In the preceding classes, no attention has been paid to the length of the stamens, but they have been supposed to be all nearly equal in that respect.
+The distinctive marks of the next two classes depend chiefly on that circumstance.

-The fourteenth class, Didynamia, (f.
-154), or two powers, will present you with flowers containing four stamens, ranged in two rows, the inner pair shorter than the outer one.
-The essential marks of this class consist in the proportionable arrangement of four stamens, as I have already expressed, accompanied with one pistil, and invested with an irregular monopetalous corolla.
-Those flowers that are called labiate, or lip-shaped, as well as the personate, or masked flowers, are included in this class: those of the first kind have two lips, the one projecting over the other, forming, as it were, a shelter to the parts of the fructification, from rain, &c.
-The lips are generally closed in the personate corollas, and entirely conceal the stamen and pistil from sight.
+The fourteenth class, Didynamia, or two powers, will present you with flowers containing four stamens, ranged in one row, the inner pair shorter than the outer one.
+The essential marks of this class consist in the proportionable arrangement of four stamens, as I have already expressed, accompanied with one pointal, and invested with an irregular Monopetalous corolla.
+Those flowers that are called labiate, or lip-shaped; as well as the personate, or masked flowers; are included in this class: those of the first kind have two lips, the one projecting over the other, forming, as it were, a shelter to the parts of the fructification, from rain, &c.
+The lips are generally closed in the personate corollas, and entirely conceal the stamen and pointal from sight.